lee-shun/old_school_vim/README.md

 # <p align="center">![title](./img/pure_vim.png)</p>

 > I just want to use my Vim configuration on different machines😹, but various Plugins and their dependencies always
-> drive me crazy, especially under different environment!
+> drive me crazy, especially under different environments!
 Some of them require `python`(which is reasonable at some
 > point), some require `nodejs`.
 But most of times, they requires the so-called **DEPENDENCIES**❌ that I never heard
 > about!
 I am **NOT almighty** 🤖 , you got be kidding me!😠